bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 The experiment was conducted over 3 consecutive days, at the end of the day, with the motor tasks performed in the scanner using an ergonomic MRI-compatible 4-keys response pad.

-On the first evening (D1), participants were trained to perform with their non-dominant left-hand a 5 elements sequence (TSeq) for 14 blocks (indicated by a green cross displayed in the center of the screen) each composed of 12 repetitions of the motor sequences (ie. 60 keypresses per block).
+On the first evening (D1), participants were trained to perform with their non-dominant left-hand a 5 elements sequence (TSeq1) for 14 blocks (indicated by a green cross displayed in the center of the screen) each composed of 12 repetitions of the motor sequences (ie. 60 keypresses per block).
 Participants were instructed to execute repeatedly as fast and accurate as possible the sequence of keypresses until completion of the practice block.
 Practice blocks were interspersed with 25-s rest periods (indicated by the onset of a red cross on the screen) to prevent fatigue.
 In case of mistake during sequence production, participants were asked to stop their performance and to immediately start practicing again from the beginning of the sequence until the end of the block.
 Approximately 20 minutes after the completion of the training phase, they were administered a retention test, which consisted of a single block similar to training ones.

-On the second evening (D2), participants were evaluated on the TSeq during a retest session (1 block), and were then trained on an interfering sequences (IntSeq) of 5 elements with their left-hand for 14 blocks of 12 sequences as for TSeq.
+On the second evening (D2), participants were evaluated on the TSeq1 during a retest session (1 block), and were then trained on a new sequence (TSeq2) of 5 elements with their left-hand for 14 blocks of 12 sequences as for TSeq1.

-On the third evening (D3), they first performed TSeq for 7 blocks followed by 7 blocks of IntSeq, each block including 12 repetitions of the sequence or 60 keypresses.
+On the third evening (D3), they first performed TSeq1 for 7 blocks followed by 7 blocks of TSeq2, each block including 12 repetitions of the sequence or 60 keypresses.

-This was followed by a task specifically designed for MVPA analysis, similar to a previous study [@wiestler_skill_2013], which alternates short practice blocks of 4 different sequences, including TSeq et IntSeq as well as two new sequences.
+This was followed by a task specifically designed for MVPA analysis, similar to a previous study [@wiestler_skill_2013], which alternates short practice blocks of 4 different sequences, including TSeq1 et TSeq2 as well as two new sequences NewSeq1 and NewSeq2.
 It however differed in that, in our study, all 4 sequences used the left-hand 4 fingers excluding the thumb.
 Also, as for the initial training, sequences were performed repeatedly and without interruption nor any feedback, this in order to probe the processes underlying automatization of the skill.

 Each block was composed of an instruction period of 4 sec. when was displayed 5 numbers (eg. 1-4-2-3-1) representing in reading order the sequence of fingers to be pressed, which was followed by an execution period indicated by a green cross.
 Participants had to perform 5 times the sequence, or a maximum of 25 key-presses, before being instructed to stop and rest by displaying a red cross.

-Ordered assignement of sequences to blocks was chosen to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011], this preventing systematic leakage of BOLD activity between blocks of this rapid design.
+Ordered assignment of sequences to blocks was chosen to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011], this preventing systematic leakage of BOLD activity between blocks of this rapid design.
 A 2-length De Bruijn cycle of the 4 sequences repeats each one 4 times, yielding a total of 16 blocks.
 This cycle was repeated twice in each of the 2 scanning sessions separated by approximately 5 minutes, thus resulting in a total of 64 blocks (4 groups of 16 practice blocks).